Mixer57/SuMixEd/README.md

 ## Change log here ------------------------------------------------------------

+### **[2020/12/05]**
+  - The method for drawing windows has been updated.
+  - Added user storage.
+  - Added the ability to view user storage and delete files.
+  - Improved data compression mechanism for cloud processing.
+  - Added intuitive data encryption for data exchange with the user.
+  - Added basic support for 306 protocol.

 ### **[2020/11/25]**
   - Added GutHub repo to share information to users.
   - Added new part of server for **Game package editor feature**